Purr-ide Post: Are Gay Cats a Thing?

 Hopefully by this point you’ve learned a bit about cat behavior, but I’d like to end on something that I think is just as important that I want you to take away from this blog.

-You’ll be much happier with your cat by not trying to think of them as little humans (or dogs) and trying to find human reasoning for their behavior.
+You’ll be much happier with your cat by not trying to think of them as little humans (or dogs) or trying to find human reasoning for their behavior.
 Plus, you’ll be better able to figure out how to address unwanted behaviors successfully.
 Much like how everybody wins by celebrating differences between people, humans and cats win by recognizing and celebrating the differences between our species.

 Cat have behavior problems and need help?